vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Tutorial: Quickstart Example w/ the Serial Class

-In this section a simple quickstart example with the Serial class is provided to highlight the worklow when using the Serial class.
-A more complete tutorial is provided in the example.py file.
+This section provides a minimal example using the `Serial` class to demostrate the workflow.
+A more complete tutorial is available in [`example.py`](example.py).

-Inorder to use the Serial class you must first download the serial.py and accompanying nuclear_physics_utils files from this repository and place them in the same directory as the python file you plan to do the analysis in.
-Download all the required python packages as listed in the requirments.txt file on this repository.
-Import the required python libraries as shown below.
+To use the `Serial` class:
+1. Download `serial.py` and `utils.py` from this repository and place them in the same directory as your analysis script. (give option to ssh or scp from github).
+2. Install the required Python libraries from `requirements.txt`
+3. Import the necessary libraries:

 ```python
 from serial import Serial